Global Market Access for Custom-Built HazLoc Equipment

 - NRTL listing and suitability requirements to API RP 14J – Design and Hazards Analysis for Offshore Production Platforms

-Assemblies, skids and machinery in oil and gas area classification
+Area classification for assemblies, skids and machinery in oil and gas area

 A skid that has its own potential source of release, either under normal or abnormal conditions, needs to be provided with area classification documentation addressing the potential source of release.
 This classification may be different than the classification of the area in which the skid is intended to be installed.